 [Susan Grant Lewin Associates- Press release]

-Drawing, making things, continuously, obsessively, as if in a race to get it out, to keep from being rent at the seams by creativity always threatening to explode.
-Filled with dark and light, his structures and forms have always been anthropomorphic, aggressive, and specific.
+Filled with dark and light, his structures and forms have always been anthropomorphic, bold, and specific.
 His iconography, intensely personal yet profoundly universal has grown to encompass that strength of form, his work ultimately fulfilling Louis Sullivan's ideal of ornament and structure, as he wrote for The Engineering Magazine in 1812:

 "The ornament, as a matter of fact, is applied in the sense of being cut in or on, or otherwise done: yet it should appear, when completed, as though by the out working of some beneficent agency it had come forth from the very substance of material and was there by the same right that a flower appears amid the leaves of its parent plant.
 Here by this method we make a species of contact, and the spirit that animates the mass is free to flow into the ornament - they are no longer two things but one thing."